 We attempt to obtain a policy according to the most optimal health rating you can receive, and if a flat extra is necessary, the cheapest flat extra premiums for the extra risk will be undergone.

-Once you complete and submit the QQ we will begin researching and contacting company underwriters to see who gives you the best chance at affordable coverage.
+We start out by researching and contacting company underwriters to see who will give you the best chance at affordable coverage.
 If additional details are needed, we’ll simply reach out to you via email or phone- whichever is most convenient to you.
 Once we receive all of the replies from the life insurance companies, we’ll present them to you to choose.

 Lastly, we’ll help you apply and will update you through the entire application and underwriting process until the final decision is provided.
 We can even shop your case to make sure it is still the best rate available.